kammerdienerb/nolibc_syscall/README.md

 # nolibc_syscall

-There are only two ways in which POSIX system calls are exposed: assembly, and the C standard library wrappers. _nolibc\_syscall_ is a small C library designed to allow the use of system calls on x86_64 without the need to link with the C standard library.
+There are only two ways in which system calls on UNIX-like systems are exposed: assembly, and the C standard library wrappers. _nolibc\_syscall_ is a small C library designed to allow the use of system calls on x86_64 without the need to link with the C standard library.
 This can be useful when trying to create very small executables or limit dependencies.
 At the very least, it was fun to write.

 ## Building ##
 `make`